The Super Mario Bros Movie

 Language:

-The worse thing I caught (unless my ears deceive me) was Luigi referring to a mean dog as a hell hound.
-There is name calling such as: idiot in overalls, stupid mario brothers, nuts, insane, etc. There are some characters that make fun of one another and characters that threaten others.
-Some examples of these expressions: you call that flirting, you’re a joke, you’re a dead man, kill his bother, etc.
+The worst thing I caught (unless my ears deceive me) was Luigi referring to a mean dog as a hellhound.
+There is name-calling such as: idiot in overalls, stupid Mario brothers, nuts, insane, etc. There are some characters that make fun of one another and characters that threaten others.
+Some examples of these expressions: you call that flirting, you’re a joke, you’re a dead man, kill his brother, etc.

 Stuff to be aware of: